 The family members also met with the South District Superintendent of Police, Manish Verma informing of the incident.The SP directed the SHO to convert the General Dairy into FIR and take the necessary action.

 SOCIAL MEDIA UPROAR

 Soon after Sikkim Chronicle uploaded the video news on its Facebook and YouTube portals with the detailed information on the incident, people started criticizing the act.
-The inbox was flooded with messages supporting the victim woman and seeking justice for her.
+Our inbox was flooded with messages supporting the victim woman and seeking justice for her.

 Prashant Chettri writes, “This kind of act is totally unacceptable in the society.
-It is a sheer case of blind faith which needs an immediate intervention from all sections of the society.
+It is a sheer case of blind faith which needs immediate intervention from all sections of the society.
 This kind of mentality should not be encouraged”.